Station 41 - Magnolia

 During the station rebuild, the crews moved to an interim location to ensure continued fire and emergency response to the neighborhoods served by Fire Station 41.

 The project is completed.

-May 2008: A community open house was held at Fire Station 41 in Magnolia on May 29, 2008 to review the location for the temporary fire station.
+- May 2008: A community open house was held to review the location for the temporary fire station.
 The firefighters will live and respond out of the former Magnolia Elementary School, located at 2418 28th Ave.
 W., while Fire Station 41 is being seismically upgraded and renovated.
-About 20 neighbors reviewed and discussed the temporary station plans with representatives from the Fire Department, Fleets and Facilities Department, and Seattle School District.
+About 20 neighbors reviewed and discussed the temporary station plans with representatives from the Fire Department, Fleets and Facilities Department and the Seattle School District.

-November 2006: Hoshide Williams were selected as the project architects.
+- November 2006: Hoshide Williams was selected as the project architect.

 Address: 2416 34th Ave.
 W.